mihailthebuilder/fight-alerts-backend/README.md

 - ~~Figure out how to do the notificiation sender~~
 - Implement notification service as per [proposal](#proposal-for-notification-service)
   - scraper service to insert message in cloudwatch events
-    - ~~Update `.feature` file to reflect there's a message inserted into cloudwatch event~~
-    - implement the feature in TDD
     - You need to start by deleting all the rules in place for that target.
 [This API](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/eventbridge#Client.ListTargetsByRule) lists all rules for given resources, and [This](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/eventbridge#Client.DeleteRule) deletes the resource.
+      - write service tests
+      - write implementation in TDD way
+      - deploy in jenkins & test in prod
     - ~~Once you've deleted the previous rule, you need to use [this API](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/service/eventbridge#Client.PutRule) to create the new rule. it's simpler to start off with this, then do the deletion~~
-        - steps
       - ~~write the implementation~~
       - ~~write the unit tests~~
       - ~~write the service tests~~
       - ~~deploy in jenkins to make sure everything still works~~
   - notification service to send SMS
     - add notification service in the `.feature` file
 - can't get consistent internet access with Lambda. start with [this article](https://stackoverflow.com/questions/51380018/aws-lambda-in-vpc-sometimes-doesnt-have-internet-access)